 In today’s rapidly digitized world, the potential for scalable growth and amplified revenue rests on a new paradigm: Revenue Ops.
 This pivotal new organization combines the best of Marketing and Sales operations with a clear focus on driving revenue.
 By placing ops roles directly inside go-to-market operations, technology, data, and analytics can be aligned directly with revenue goals.

-In this survey by Revenue Ops leaders, data emerged that tells a story about the traction Revenue Ops is gaining and the direction it’s headed in 2018.
+In this survey by Revenue Ops leaders, data emerged that tells a story about the traction Revenue Ops is gaining and the direction it’s headed.